 - Words Modified: Tally of any words added, deleted, or edited in all pages and each page’s version of the wiki.

 - Page Saves: Tally of any time Submit is clicked on the Edit Wiki Page in the wiki, regardless whether or not content has been changed.

-Page Comparison Page
+Example: Page Comparison Page